rackerlabs/docs-developer-blog/_posts/2018-10-11-introduction-to-nex-generation-firewalls-with-cisco-firepower.md

 Protection based on ports, protocols, or Internet Protocol (IP) addresses is no longer reliable nor workable.
-This fact led to the development of an identity-based security approach, which takes organizations a step beyond conventional security appliances that are bind security to IP addresses.
+This fact led to the development of an identity-based security approach, which takes organizations a step beyond conventional security appliances that bind security to IP addresses.

 NGFWs offer administrators a deeper awareness of, and control over, individual applications, along with the firewall's deeper inspection capabilities.